neo-fetch/shinrai-dotfiles/README.md

 # shinrai-dotfiles

-Dotfiles of Shinrai, my laptop.
+Dotfiles of initially shinrai, my laptop, continued now on lee, my Desktop because I barely use my laptop anymore.
 This repo contains my dotfiles and configuration.
+I worked hard "borrowing" it from other people's blood and sweat and then I decided to pour into it my own.
+I need a life.

 ## Configs Included